Jack9491/RockSolid/README.md

 1. Training Programs are now generated based on user survey selections
 2. Exercise screen added as a workout area
 3. UX enhancements needed

+---

+# Commit 14-22:
+1. All App functionality is working
+- surveys
+- training programs
+- progress tracking
+- achievements
+- notifications
+- forget password emails
+2. Coach Rocky the app mascot was added to all screens for user interaction, better UX, and gamification
+3. App is complete